maemo-leste/maemo-leste.github.io/content/maemo-leste-update-january-2023.rst

 <https://github.com/maemo-leste/droid4-linux/commit/1b2a0860cd17c5ea5d3bf16119945f1dcc46ed8f>`_
 are also required.

-The kernel now also contains some workarounds, which, combined with the latest sphone, **make calls work with headphones, earpiece and speakers on the mapphones and Pinephone**.
+The latest kernel also contains a commit to work around the kernel suspending the audio in a call, which combined with the latest sphone, **make calls work with headphones, earpiece and speakers on the mapphones and Pinephone**.

 Some intermediate development kernels `broke the modem on the N900, causing the